A Unique Approach to Correcting Profound Deficiencies

 Research participant metrics

-IT compensation data for our 2022 research findings were collected from 3,866 public and private sector organizations representing more than 40 private sector industries plus government and educational institutions.
-Data about 360,800 IT professionals are included in our continuously updated surveys.
+IT compensation data for our 2022 research findings were collected from 4,010 public and private sector organizations representing more than 40 private sector industries plus government and educational institutions in the U.S. and Canada.
+Data about 367,814 IT professionals are included in our continuously updated surveys.

 The size of the participating organizations, measured most appropriately for the type of business, by revenues, assets, total premiums and operating budgets, are as follows: